Quantum Dueling: an Efficient Solution for Combinatorial Optimization: Analysis

 \subsection{General Understanding}

-Eqs.~(\ref{eq:index_decomposition}) and (\ref{eq:original_dueling}) provide mechanism for a simulation algorithm on the basis of a classical computer that will build the groundwork of the analysis of quantum dueling.
-Using the two formulae directly under the matrix multiplication schema gives us an algorithm with time complexity of $O(N^4)$ per Grover iteration.
+Eqs.~(\ref{eq:index_decomposition}) and (\ref{eq:original_dueling}) provide a mechanism for a simulation algorithm on the basis of a classical computer that will build the groundwork of the analysis of quantum dueling.
+Using the two formulae directly under the matrix multiplication schema gives us an algorithm with time complexity of $O(N^4)$ per Grover iteration via classical simulation.

 Such an algorithm can be easily optimized.
-For simplicity, let $(-1)^{f(x)\&[v(x)<v(y)]} = o(x,y)$.
-Combining Eqs.~(\ref{eq:index_decomposition}) and (\ref{eq:original_dueling}) guarantees a simulation strategy of $O(N^3)$ per Grover iteration, as seen in the following equation:
+Combining and simplifying Eqs.~(\ref{eq:index_decomposition}) and (\ref{eq:original_dueling}) guarantees a simulation strategy of $O(N^3)$ per Grover iteration, as seen in the following equation:

-If we further simplify the result in Eq.~(\ref{eq:dueling_speedup_to_O(N^3)}), we will get Eq.~(\ref{eq:dueling_speedup_to_O(N^2)}).
-Here we realize that the summation terms $\sum_{k'=1}^{N}o(k',l)\psi_{k'l}$ and $\sum_{l'=1}^{N}o(l',k)\psi_{kl'}$ can be pre-processed for each $l$ and $k$, respectively.
-Thus, we can lower the simulation complexity further to $O(N^2)$ per Grover iteration.

-For a first insight of the algorithm, we perform simulations using aforementioned strategy.
-Fig.~\ref{fig:initial_simulation} documents the result of this experiment for a near-uniform solution distribution.
-A naive parameter, $\alpha_i = \beta_i = 1$, was chosen as a starting point of analysis. \footnote{It must be noted that the algorithm we used employed slightly different technique due to historical developments.
+Fig.~\ref{fig:initial_simulation} documents the result of this simulation for a near-uniform solution distribution.
+An intuitively chosen parameter, $\alpha_i = \beta_i = 1$, was chosen as a starting point of analysis. \footnote{It must be noted that the algorithm we used employed slightly different technique due to historical developments of this research project.
 We assumed $\alpha_i = \beta_i = 1$ and combined the alternating two steps as a single gate.
-In this scheme, the brute force method has a complexity of $O(N^6)$, which can be subsequently simplified to $O(N^4)$.}
+In this scheme, the brute force method has a $O(N^6)$ complexity, which can be subsequently simplified to $O(N^4)$.}